 - Three financial numbers: After your file your taxes, TurboTax gives you access to three key financial numbers—your credit score, debt-to-income ratio, and overall income for the tax year.
 You can get these elsewhere, but it’s helpful to have them all in one place.

 Read More: TurboTax Review

-This is a very affordable platform that lets you file your state taxes for free, which is unusual.
+This is a very affordable platform that lets you file your state taxes for free if you use its basic service.
 TaxSlayer has a deduction finder tool that lets you quickly find potential deductions based on your personal and tax information.
 If you use it multiple years in a row, it will also automatically compare your taxes from year to year, which can give you a good handle on your financial situation.

 Read More: TaxSlayer Review

-As with many cheaper tax filing platforms, Credit Karma can save you a ton of money.
+As with many cheaper tax filing platforms, CashApp Taxes can save you a ton of money.
 But it doesn’t have a ton of additional bells and whistles.
 Still, it features an easy-to-use interface, Audit Defense, and an accuracy guarantee.

-With Credit Karma Tax, you can file the most common tax forms, but it doesn’t support multiple state filings, part-year state filings, foreign earned income, or state returns for married people filing separately in community property states.
+With CashApp Taxes, you can file the most common tax forms, but it doesn’t support multiple state filings, part-year state filings, foreign earned income, or state returns for married people filing separately in community property states.
 You also can’t do a state filing without a federal filing.
 And because it only supports the most common forms, it may not cover your specific tax situation.